 If You Want To Watch Video Click ↓

-This is particularly true of the documents folder, which over time will accumulate configuration files, game saves, and other clutter that can make it difficult to remain productive.
+This is particularly true of the documents folder, which will accumulate configuration files, game saves, and other clutter that can make it challenging to remain productive over time.

-We are going to show you how to hide folders on Windows 10 so you can keep your documents or games etc private or just get them out of the way.
-We’ll also show you how to show hidden files and unhide hidden files if you want to get them back.
+We will show you how to hide folders on Windows 10 so you can keep your documents ga,mes pri, vote, or get them out of the way.
+We'll also show you how to show hidden files and unhide hidden files if you want to get them back.

 2. You'll be greeted with a listing of all your computer's drives.
 Open the one that has the files you're looking for.
-In most cases, "C:" will be the one you need.
+In most cases, "C:" will be your need.

 4. Find the checkbox called "Hidden Items."
 Click it so that a checkbox appears.

-5. As long as Hidden Items remain checked, you'll be able to view any hidden file or folder.
+5. As long as Hidden Items remain checked, you can view any hidden file or folder.

 You can tell that a file or folder was marked as hidden by its icon, which will be slightly transparent.

-You can also tick a file or folder as hidden, which is a good way to keep your files private.
+You can also tick a file or folder as hidden, which is an excellent way to keep your files private.
 Here's how:

-3. In the menu that appears, check the box that's labeled "Hidden."
+3. In the menu that appears, check the box labeled "Hidden."

 4. Click "OK" at the bottom of the window.

-You can undo a hidden file or folder at any time to make it visible.
+You can undo a hidden file or folder to make it visible.

 Usually, system files and folders are hidden for a reason, and it's best to know that reason before you edit files that are hidden by default.